10 Best Places to Live in Virginia, 2024

 4. Arlington

-Arlington's gorgeous views of the Potomac, proximity to Washington, and the city’s high safety rating make Arlington one of the most in-demand cities in Virginia.
+Arlington's gorgeous views of the Potomac, proximity to Washington D.C., and the city’s high safety rating make Arlington one of the most in-demand cities in Virginia.

 Residents can spend the day exploring the city’s many major attractions, including the National Cemetery, touring The Pentagon, or simply enjoying the river’s views.

-When you get home, it’ll likely be to one of Arlington’s luxury apartment units, as the city is practically bursting with them.
+When you get home, it’ll likely be to one of Arlington’s luxury apartment units - the city has a lot of them.
 However, you may not have to pay an arm and a leg to live large.

 To land an affordable apartment in Arlington, you’ll need to create a strategy that includes renting at the best time of year and keeping an eye out for move-in specials.